InvokeAwesome/Aevum/doc/characters/Tsadq (Zack)/character-sketch.md

 and preferences.
 He had neither need nor desire to look anywhere else for a partner and mate.

-However, as it was becoming increasingly apparent that the office of chief pontiff would fall to him in his early 50s (young adulthood), he received pressure to remain celibate from his parents and other powerful members of his family.
+However, as it was becoming increasingly apparent n his early 50s that the office of chief pontiff would one day fall to him, he received pressure to remain celibate from his parents and other powerful members of his family.
 For a long time now, pontiffs had all maintained celibacy, to the point that it was now customary.
 His family didn’t want him to ruin his odds by marrying Eve.

 But Zack is an idealist, and wrestles with himself a great deal when it comes to optimal long-term decision-making.
 Eve had made herself the absolute prime